joemoose/dungeoneers.d20/docs/damage.md

 There are three ways for your character to rest and recover:

 - **Short Rest**: Resting for a complete turn restores all lost HP but may expose the party.
-- **Long Rest**: Resting uninterrupted for a watch restores one lost point of STR, DEX, and WIL and clears all *Dazed* and *Fatigued* constraints.
+- **Long Rest**: Resting uninterrupted for a watch restores one lost point of STR, DEX, and WIL and clears all *Dazed* and *Fatigued* constraints or other short-term constraints.
 - **Full Rest**: Resting in a safe location for a week restores all lost STR, DEX, and WIL and clears 1d3 *Wounded* or other long-term constraints.

 Magical curatives or the care of skilled healers may shorten these recovery times.